erikgraa/azure-local-terraform-nested-lab-vmware/README.md

-# Azure Local Nested Deployment VMs for network installation
+# Azure Local Nested Deployment VMs with Terraform

-This repository contains Terraform code to stand up one or more virtual machines to test network-based OS installation for Azure Local.
+This repository contains Terraform code to stand up one or more virtual machines for Azure Local nested lab purposes.

+This can be used to test network-based OS installation for Azure Local for instance, or used used for a nested Hyper-V lab environment.

 Related blog post: https://blog.graa.dev/AzureLocal-NetworkInstall